tkhamez/neucore/doc/API.md

 Character API
 - Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`
-- Update a character with data from ESI. `/user/character/{id}/update`

 Player API
 - List all players with characters. `/user/player/with-characters`